-This weather station was purchased and assembled in various stages throughout September and October 2009 and is in constant development.
+This weather station has been online since September 2009 and is in constant development.
 It is personally financed and maintained by Oliver Head.
 Feel free to donate using the button at the top-left of each page.

 The original server (2nd-hand, Windows XP and purchased for around £20 (!) although with some parts missing) was in use from the first days of the weather station to the end of September 2012.
 A new server was installed on 1st October 2012.

-The indoor weather receiver is connected to a computer/server, via a serial-USB converter (supplied by La Crosse).
-This indoor receiver is mounted close to the computer which in turn feeds data to the Internet.
-The weather station and server are in operation 24 hours a day, 365 days a year.
+The indoor weather receiver was connected to a computer/server, via a serial-USB converter (supplied by La Crosse).
+This indoor receiver was mounted close to the computer which in turn fed data to the Internet.

 Operating system: Windows 10.